 - This document is your attestation of materials applied to the land during your management control and is necessary to determine the parcel's eligibility for organic certification.
-If you have a special situation regarding verification of land use, contact CCOF to discuss it. - Where more than one party must attest to activities, use additional copies of this Affidavit of Land History. - ► To establish land history, CCOF may require additional verification from government agencies (e.g. Pesticide Use Reporting) or other sources (e.g. contract materials applicators).
+If you have a special situation regarding verification of land use, contact CCOF to discuss it. - Where more than one party must attest to activities, use additional copies of this Affidavit of Land History. - To establish land history, CCOF may require additional verification from government agencies (e.g. Pesticide Use Reporting) or other sources (e.g. contract materials applicators).
 Making a false statement to an accredited certifying agent shall be subject to the provisions of section 1001 of title 18, United States Code.
 (NOP §205.100(c)(2)).

-Α. History pertains to the follo wing parcei: Parcel name: Block/lot numbers or greenhouse/shadehouse numbering if applicable: Block/lot numbers or greenhouse/shadehouse numbering, if applicable: Parcel acreage: Street address: City: County: State: Country: r latitude/longitude; County Assessor' ange (S/T/R), or other parcel location В. I have direct and connamed above from: nprehensive knowledge of the e activities and mater ials applied to the parcel tl hrough MM/DD/YY MM/DD/YY I have this knowledge bed ☐ I owned the parcel and controlled activities taking place there during this time period. ☐ I managed the parcel and controlled activities taking place there during this time period.
-Other (describe): C. Attestation of Materia al Use: The USDA National Organifree of applications of prohi at land used for organic pro oduction complete a three-year transition Complete this section to attest to all materials used during time period you have listed in part B above, including the current crop cycle if your operation currently manages the parcel, but excluding any materials used more than 3 years ago.
-List the full product brand name, manufacturer name, and application date for all materials applied to this parcel during the relevant time period, including, but not limited to: fertilizers, pest or disease control materials, herbicides, compost and manure, seed treatments (including coatings, pelleting materials, and inoculants), adjuvants, etc. During the time period listed in part B above (excluding dates more than 3 years ago, if applicable), I attest the following: ☐ No materials of any kind were used (including during the current crop cycle, if applicable).
-All materials used (including during the current crop cycle, if applicable) are listed in the Table of Materials Used on the following page.
-All materials used (including during the current crop cycle, if applicable) are listed on attached pages, including full product/manufacturer names and application dates.
+Α. This Affidavit of Land History pertains to the following parcel: Parcel name: Block/lot numbers or greenhouse/shadehouse numbering, if applicable: Parcel acreage: Street address: City: County: State: Country: Geographical coordinates or latitude/longitude; County Assessor's Parcel Number (APN), Section/Township/Range (S/T/R), or other parcel location description: В. I have direct and compre named above from: I have direct and comprehensive knowledge of the activities and materials applied to the parcel named above from: through gh MM/DD/YY MM/DD/YY I have this knowledge because - ☐ I owned the parcel and controlled activities taking place there during this time period. ☐ I managed the parcel and controlled activities taking place there during this time period.
+Other (describe): C. Attestation of Material Us se: The USDA National Organic Pro free of applications of prohibited at land used for organic pro oduction complete a three-year transition Complete this section to attest to all materials used during time period you have listed in part B above, including the current crecycle if your operation currently manages the parcel, but excluding any materials used more than 3 years ago.
+List the full product brand name, manufacturer name, and application date for all materials applied to this parcel during the relevant time period, including, but not limited to: fertilizers, pest or disease control materials, herbicides, compost and manure, seed treatments (including coatings, pelleting materials, and inoculants), adjuvants, etc. During the time period listed in part B above (excluding dates more than 3 years ago, if applicable), I attest the following: ☐ No materials of any kind were used (including during the current crop cycle, if applicable). ☐ All materials used (including during the current crop cycle, if applicable) are listed in the Table of Materials Used on the following page. ☐ All materials used (including during the current crop cycle, if applicable) are listed on attached pages, including full product/manufacturer names and application dates.
 I attest that the information above is complete and correct to the best of my knowledge.
 I understand that making a false statement to an accredited certifying agent shall be subject to the provisions of section 1001 of title 18, United States Code, per NOP §205.100(c)(2).
 Name (Print): Title: Company: Email: Phone: Signature: Date: